timmystokes/WSI/README.md

 ```

 ## Notes about this project:
-- I decided to use react.js as my view framework for this assignment, along with bulma as my styling framework, and enzyme for my testing frameowork.
+- I decided to use react.js as my view framework for this assignment, along with bulma as my styling framework, and enzyme for my testing framework.
+I hope these choices were valid!
 - I did not complete end-to-end testing for each component for this assignment but rather I briefly demoed how I would approach testing my components using enzyme - I hope this is acceptable.